RotorHazard/RotorHazard/doc/Software Setup.md

 The RotorHazard server may be run on any computer with an operating system that supports Python.
 In these alternate configurations, one or more hardware nodes may be connected via USB -- see [doc/USB Nodes.md](USB%20Nodes.md) for more information.
 The server may also be run using simulated (mock) nodes.

-To install the RotorHazard server on these systems:
+**To install the RotorHazard server on these systems:**

 1. If the computer does not already have Python installed, download and install Python from https://www.python.org/downloads .
 The minimum version of Python needed for RotorHazard is 3.8.
 To check if Python is installed and the version, open up a command prompt and enter ```python --version```

-1. From the RotorHazard [Releases page on github](https://github.com/RotorHazard/RotorHazard/releases), download the "Source code (zip)" file.
+2. From the RotorHazard [Releases page on github](https://github.com/RotorHazard/RotorHazard/releases), download the "Source code (zip)" file.

-1. Unzip the downloaded file into a directory (aka folder) on the computer.
+3. Unzip the downloaded file into a directory (aka folder) on the computer.

+4. Open up a command prompt and navigate to the topmost RotorHazard directory.

+5. Create a Python virtual environment ('venv') by entering: ```python -m venv venv```

+6. Activate the Python virtual environment ('venv'):

+  * On a Windows system the command to use will likely be: ```venv\Scripts\activate.bat```

+  * On a Linux system the command to use will likely be: ```source venv/bin/activate```

-1. Open up a command prompt and navigate to the ```src/server``` directory in the RotorHazard files (using the 'cd' command).
+7. Using the same command prompt, navigate to the ```src/server``` directory in the RotorHazard files (using the 'cd' command).

-1. Install the RotorHazard server dependencies using the 'reqsNonPi.txt' file, using one of the commands below.
+8. Install the RotorHazard server dependencies using the 'reqsNonPi.txt' file, using one of the commands below.
 (Note that this command may require administrator access to the computer, and the command may take a few minutes to finish).

   * On a Windows system the command to use will likely be:<br/>```python -m pip install -r reqsNonPi.txt```<br>

 Note: If the above command fails with a message like "error: Microsoft Visual C++ 14.0 is required", the "Desktop development with C++" Tools may be downloaded (from [here](https://aka.ms/vs/17/release/vs_BuildTools.exe)) and installed to satisfy the requirement.<br>